 Great Book, Inspiring Author

 Elizabeth Warren highlights some incredibly important points relating to economic inequality, poverty and beyond.
-I really love Elizabeth Warren’s passion against poverty and this book centres around that topic extensively.
+I really love Elizabeth Warren’s passion contra poverty in one of the richest countries in the world and this book centres around that topic extensively.
 Better than “Nickled and Dimed” which is a 90s classic, This Fight is Our Fight is kind of an invitation to swim against mighty economic currents.
 Or at least, think about the downsides of capitalism.
 And perhaps the immutable reality that success begets success and failure (without learning) = more failure.
-The core problem that I see is that poverty is in its extremest form is life limiting.
+The core problem that I see is that poverty is in its extremest form life limiting.
 While this topic is wildly more complicated than language can convey, it is near impossible to disagree with the idea that when equality of opportunity is reduced, the GDP of the entire planet is reduced.
 Everyone should get a fighting chance at success, however they personally define it.
 Certainly, the story of Elizabeth Warren‘s upbringing should have readers draw the conclusion that poverty restricts opportunity.
 At the same time, she’s a direct example of herself succeeding despite and perhaps motivated by that poverty.
 Anger, for lack of a better term, is good.
 And her voice is a powerful and credible one in a network of ideas that she hopes to coordinate for her run in 2020.
 Poverty after all, sucks.

 A Background in Financial Poverty, Fighting Spirit Is Inspiring For Everyone